huangjianxiangzju/Dendrimer-Builder-Toolkit-DBT-_8multiplicity/README.md

 http://onlinelibrary.wiley.com/doi/10.1002/jcc.23031/abstract

 "poss_lys.lib" and "dpi_lys.lib" are the amber library files for the creation of POSS-PLL and PDI-PLL dendrimers respectively.
-If you use the "poss_lys.lib" and "dpi_lys.lib", please cite our paper (coming soon):
+If you use the "poss_lys.lib" and "dpi_lys.lib", please cite our paper (coming soon...):

 A brief tutorial for building G3 POSS-PLL dendrimer using tleap of Ambertools is as follows.